Vernacular Building in Eaglesham

 As the fermtouns were swept away and replaced with larger farms leased to individuals, many displaced workers became weavers or tradesmen.
 Handloom weaving rapidly became the main industry in the village with 63 silk-looms at work by about 1790.
 Many of the buildings were single storey weavers' cottages with workshops.
 Following the establishment of a cotton spinning mill in the village in 1791, this branch of weaving was all but extinct and had been entirely replaced by the weaving of cotton goods.
 As the Orry cotton spinning mill expanded during the 19th century, more housing and services were built to accommodate rising number of incomers seeking work.
 Handloom weaving carried on in the Village for many years and came to an end around 1900.
 Christine Robertson Brown, a native of Eaglesham born in 1891 noted in her book 'Rural Eaglesham' that 'Jeanie Kego, Mary Wallace, elderly maiden ladies and old Thomas Waterson of Montgomery Square were the last handloom weavers in Eaglesham'.

-The assortment of vernacular buildings collectively give Eaglesham its unique character and its survival today can be attributed to the Gilmour family's refusal to allow a railway to cross their land, the outbreak of hostilities in Europe during World War II and the successful campaign in the mid-twentieth century to restore and preserve the 18th century village achieving conservation status for the village as a whole.
+The assortment of vernacular buildings collectively give Eaglesham its unique character and its survival today can be attributed to the Allan Gilmour's refusal to allow a railway to cross their land, the outbreak of hostilities in Europe during World War II and the successful campaign in the mid-twentieth century to restore and preserve the 18th century village achieving conservation status for the village as a whole.
 Many of the buildings are grade 'B' and 'C' listed but as a whole the village is 'A'-listed and of outstanding beauty.

 The weavers' houses were built by individuals.
 The cottages were mostly single storey thatched cottages, some perhaps one-roomed although there were two-storey weavers' houses such as one in Montgomery Street which contained a four loom shop and kitchen on the ground floor and a room and kitchen above.